loading...

 shore with stones and cloudy mountainShutterstock Image

-You may not want to pay another entrance fee if you’re not planning on beaching it for the day, but you can pull into the entrance, then bear left for the restaurant and general store and park there just to get out for a few minutes and see this gorgeous beach and the forest surrounding it, complete with little log cabins you can rent for lodging.
+You may not want to pay another entrance fee if you’re not planning to spend the day at this beach, but what you can and should do is pull into the entrance of Zephyr Cove, then bear left for the restaurant and general store.

 6. Nevada Beach